Get all the latest data for Addis Ababa

 How do I confirm there are no liens in Addis Ababa right now?

-The standard way to confirm there are no liens or encumbrances on a property in Addis Ababa is to request a clearance letter or lien search from the bank where the property might be pledged, combined with a check at the cadaster office for any registered restrictions.
+The standard way to confirm there are no liens or encumbrances on a property in Addis Ababa is to request a formal search at the Addis Ababa Cadaster and Landholding Registration Office, where bank pledges, court injunctions, and transfer restrictions should be recorded against the property's file.

 How do I check zoning and permitted use in Addis Ababa right now?

-The authority you should use to check zoning and permitted use for a property in Addis Ababa is the Addis Ababa City Land Development and Management Bureau, which administers land use classifications and building permits across the city.
+The authority you should use to check zoning and permitted use for a property in Addis Ababa is the Addis Ababa Land Development and Management Bureau, which administers land-use plans and building permits for the city.

 Can I get a mortgage as a foreigner in Addis Ababa, and on what terms?